eeditiones/workshop/slides/bbaw-kolloquium-20251124.md

 ---
 # Profiles

-- __Blueprint__: a complete template for an application targeted at a specific use case like a monograph, correspondence edition, dictionary etc.
 - __Base__: a profile providing the core server-side API of TEI Publisher and basic page layout without styling
-- __Feature__: a functional sub-profile to be imported into another profile.
-It adds specific functionality, e.g. docker configuration, additional visualizations or pages etc.
+- __Feature__: a functional sub-profile.
+It adds specific functionality, e.g. docker configuration, IIIF viewer or a landing page
-- __Theme__: provides a particular look and feel.
-Without this, you only get unstyled HTML.
+- __Theme__: provides styling for a particular look and feel.
+Without this, you only get very plain HTML website.
+- __Blueprint__: a complete template for an application targeted at a specific use case like a monograph, correspondence edition, dictionary etc. It combines the base profile with a feature and theme selection and configuration.
 ---
-- each profile contributes a particular aspect
+- each profile covers a particular aspect
 - it may depend on or extend other profiles
-- all profiles and applications generated from them have the same structure/layout
+- all profiles and applications generated from them have the same organizational structure

 ![bg right:60%](../images/jinks.jpg)